timothyb0912/blog/_posts/2021-12-25-Personal-data-science.md

 The reason for this is that if we feel bad, then our attempts to solve any other problem become more difficult.

-To get started, I would focus on infrastructure basics.
+To get started, focus on infrastructure basics.
 Specifically, consider the "golden path" shown in the diagram below.

 <img src="{{ site.baseurl }}/images/2021-12-24_tech-system-design_minimum-path.png">